Photo of Hans Arnqvist

 2022

-Lee Ti Davidson, Emilia Gauffin, Preben Henanger, Maciej Wajda, Daniel Wilhelms, Bertil Ekman, Hans Arnqvist, Martin Schilling, Ioana Simona Chisalita (2022) Admission of patients with chest pain and/or breathlessness from the emergency department in relation to risk assessment and copeptin levels - an observational study Upsala Journal of Medical Sciences, Vol. 127, Article e8941 Continue to DOI
+Lee Ti Davidson, Emilia Gauffin, Preben Henanger, Maciej Wajda, Daniel Wilhelms, Bertil Ekman, Hans Arnqvist, Martin Schilling, Ioana Simona Chisalita (2022) Admission of patients with chest pain and/or breathlessness from the emergency department in relation to risk assessment and copeptin levels - an observational study Upsala Journal of Medical Sciences, Vol. 127, Article e8941 (Article in journal) Continue to DOI

 News